AnkitaInTech-24/Python/README.md

 # Python
-This repository is about python learning during my MBA semesters at Alliance Uni
+This repository is about python learning during my MBA semesters at Alliance University,Bengaluru, India.